 FAQ on COVID-19 Vaccine Development

-We have provided the information below to respond to any questions you might have about the COVID-19 vaccine and Catholic moral teaching on this matter.
-For more information on the vaccines and their development, you can review a Catholic Standard interview with Dr. David Diemert, a medical doctor and scientist who is part of a team researching a potential COVID-19 vaccine here.
-The USCCB has also published an internal memo on this issue, and you can find more information on this topic here.
-Finally, the Office of Life Issues recently published an article with more information in the Catholic Standard.
+We have provided the information below to respond to questions you might have about the COVID-19 vaccine and Catholic moral teaching on this matter.
+For more information on the vaccines and their development, you can review a Catholic Standard interview with Dr. David Diemert, a medical doctor and scientist who is part of a team researching a potential COVID-19 vaccine.
+The USCCB has also published an internal memo on this issue, and you can find more information on that memo here.
+Finally, in October 2020, the Office of Life Issues published an article with more information in the Catholic Standard.
 Please do not hesitate to reach out to the Office of Life Issues at [email protected] if you would like more information or resources.

 This FAQ is also available as a bilingual PDF file in both English and in Spanish.